|Survey name||Alcohol-specific deaths in the UK|

 Download this table.xls

-The National Statistics definition of alcohol-related deaths only includes those causes regarded as being most directly due to alcohol consumption.
+The National Statistics definition of alcohol-specific deaths only includes those causes known to be exclusively caused by alcohol, otherwise known as wholly attributable causes.
 The definition allows for consistent comparisons over time for those deaths most clearly associated with alcohol consumption.
 It does not include other diseases where alcohol has been shown to have some causal relationship, such as cancers of the mouth, oesophagus and liver.
 Apart from deaths due to poisoning with alcohol (accidental, intentional or undetermined), other external causes of death, such as road traffic and other accidents, are also excluded.

-The definition includes all deaths from chronic liver disease and cirrhosis (excluding biliary cirrhosis), even when alcohol is not specifically mentioned on the death certificate.
-Despite this, the actual number of alcohol deaths in each year is likely to be greater than those reported in the bulletin.
-This is because the causal relationship between alcohol and causes of death such as mouth cancer and road traffic accidents may be difficult to establish.
 Mortality statistics achieve 100% coverage, as it is a legal requirement that all deaths are registered.
 However, in some cases the registration of a death may not take place in the same calendar year as the death occurred.
 This is most likely to occur in cases where the death is referred to a coroner and an inquest is held.
-Deaths are referred to a coroner in cases including where the cause of death is unknown, where the deceased was not seen by a doctor before or after death, or where the death was violent, unnatural or suspicious.
+Deaths are referred to a coroner in cases including where the cause of death is unknown, where the deceased was not seen by a doctor before or after death or where the death was violent, unnatural or suspicious.
 If the coroner chooses to hold an inquest, the death can only be registered once the inquest has taken place.

 The accuracy of mortality statistics is dependent on the quality of information supplied when the death is registered.
 An incorrect underlying cause of death may be provided by the doctor completing the death certificate.
 Many thousands of practising doctors complete death certificates and the nature and amount of training they have had in death certification varies greatly.
 Inaccurate information may also be supplied by the informant (usually a relative of the deceased) who must use the death certificate to register the death with the registrar.
 It is not possible to measure the magnitude of errors such as these.